p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module_6/task6_2.md

 ```
 Note:
-When you want to use your own laptop to login to the BIg-IPs that's okay.
+When you want to use your own laptop to login to the BIG-IPs that's okay.
 ```

 **Step 3:** At both BIG-IP shell prompts type: